The meteoric rise of this year’s Oscar frontrunner Teyana Taylor

 From Beyoncé choreographer to Oscar frontrunner: The meteoric rise of Teyana Taylor

 The 35-year-old Golden Globe winner could also take home a Grammy and an Oscar this year.
-Kevin EG Perry looks back on the unlikely origins of her career as Beyoncé’s teenage choreographer
+Kevin EG Perry looks back on the unlikely origins of her career as Beyoncé’s teenage dance instructor

 For anyone who has witnessed Taylor’s wildly charismatic turn as One Battle After Another’s Perfidia Beverly Hills, encapsulated by the indelible image of her relentlessly letting off a machine gun while heavily pregnant, the praise for her acting will come as no surprise.
 She pops off the screen as if she’s operating in an extra dimension, entrancing audiences just as she leaves both Leonardo DiCaprio’s stoned revolutionary Bob and Sean Penn’s perverse white supremacist Colonel Lockjaw trailing in her wake.